eusebiedev/100-days-of-code/log.md

 <details>
 <summary>Day 43, 3/08/24</summary>

  - Continue learning regular expressions by building a Spam Filter lesson today.
+As odd as the syntax is, it's pretty cool.
 </details>